radiantearth/stac-spec/best-practices.md

 ### Use of links

-The STAC specifications allow both relative and absolute links, and says that `self` links are not required, but are strongly recommended.
-This is what the spec must say to enable the various use cases, but there is more subtlety for when it is essential to use different link types.
+The STAC specifications allow both relative and absolute links, and it is important to choose the correct link types so that your STAC catalogs are easy to explore and resilient to any future changes to their layouts.
 The best practice is to use one of the below catalog types, applying the link recommendations consistently, instead of just haphazardly applying relative links in some places and absolute ones in other places.

 #### Self-contained Catalogs